Nicholas-BI/bakery-efficiency-score/docs/visuals_description.md

   - Hover to see full score breakdown (tooltip below)

 - **Best Recipe Card**
-  - Shows the top-ranked option unless filters or weights neutralize it
+  - Shows the top-ranked option and handles ties unless filters or weights neutralize it
   - Automatically updates with every change

 - **Sliders (Disconnected Slicers)**